02 - A Minimal Rust Kernel

 stable compilers side-by-side and makes it easy to update them.
 With rustup,

-you can use a nightly compiler for the current directory by running rustup override set nightly
+you can use a nightly compiler for the current directory by running rustup override set nightly.
+Alternatively, you can add a file called

-to the project's root directory.
+rust-toolchain with the content nightly to the project's root directory.

 The nightly compiler allows us to opt-in to various experimental features by